swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 }
 ```

-in `swift build --toolset pedanticCCompiler` will pass `-pedantic` to the C compiler located at a default path.
+in `swift build --toolset pedanticCCompiler.json` will pass `-pedantic` to the C compiler located at a default path.

 When cross-compiling, paths in `toolset.json` files supplied in destination artifact bundles should be self-contained:
 no absolute paths and no escaping symlinks are allowed.
 Users are still able to provide their own `toolset.json` files